jcblw/pastila/README.md

-# Gist Notes App
+# Pastila App

+a app lets you takes notes via markdown and github gist.

-This is a small test app built on [Electron](https://github.com/atom/electron).
+This is a small app built on [Electron](https://github.com/atom/electron).
 The client portion of the app is build in [React](https://facebook.github.io/react/index.html).

 ## Install